timotejroiko/discord.js-light/README.md

 ### guild.members.fetch(options)

-Fetches guild members.
+Replaces the original guild.members.fetch() method.
+Fetches guild members from the gateway or from the `/guilds/:id/members` endpoint based on the options below.

 **`options (object)`** - object of options

-**`options.rest (boolean)`** - whether to use the /guilds/:id/members endpoint instead of the gateway. defaults to false
+**`options.rest (boolean)`** - whether to use the rest endpoint instead of the gateway. defaults to false

 **`options.id (string)`** - id of the member to fetch (rest & gateway)